Stiff-person syndrome often occurs in people with type 1 diabetes, certain autoimmune disorders, or certain kinds of cancer.

 Diagnosis of Stiff-Person Syndrome

 The diagnosis of stiff-person syndrome is suggested by symptoms.
 Tests are done to help confirm the diagnosis.
 They include electromyography Electromyography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more and blood tests to detect the antibodies that are present in many people with stiff-person syndrome.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more and blood tests to detect the antibodies that are present in many people with stiff-person syndrome.

 Treatment of Stiff-Person Syndrome